 What You Need Before Filing

-General information needed to e-file IRS Form 990 include:
+General information needed to e-file Form 990 include:

 - EIN (Employer Identification Number)